aowens-21/racket-formatting/README.md

 # Racket Formatting

 ## Memo
+### Terminology

+- the _programmers_ : the person implementing macros
+- the _user(s)_ : the person using the macros and the formatting tool

 ### What are our goals (for now)?

-1. Figure out how to make combinators customizable for the user of the formatting tool, types of customization configured by the macro authors.
+1 Add a test case for formatting the whole file.
+    * What (top-level?)
+API should provided?

-    1. Customizable combinators should provide some information for forms that don't have a pretty printing specification (for example, DrRacket's default indentation rules)
+2. Customizable combinators should provide some information for forms that don't have a pretty printing specification (for example, DrRacket's default indentation rules)

-2. Abstract over the naming pattern:
+3. Abstract over the naming pattern:

     ```racket
     (syntax-parse stx